mecid/mecid.github.io/_posts/2022-07-19-bottom-sheet-api-in-swiftui.md

 }
 ```

+> To learn how to create a bottom sheet in SwiftUI from scratch, take a look at my ["Building Bottom sheet in SwiftUI"](/2019/12/11/building-bottom-sheet-in-swiftui/) post.

 As you can see in the example above, we use the *presentationDetents* view modifier to display a sheet as the bottom sheet.
 We also set the size of the bottom sheet to *medium*.
 In this case, it will take half of the screen.
 You can use the *presentationDetents* view modifier to pass an array of available sizes, allowing the user to resize the sheet by dragging it.